 I recently defended my dissertation (PhD) in Learning, Literacies, and Technologies at Mary Lou Fulton Teachers College, Arizona State University.
 I work at Center for Science and the Imagination.
 My work is centered around studying users engagement and designing learning environments with tools like technologies, games, and hands-on artifacts.
 I am a Fulbright Scholar, a fellow of the Interdisciplinary Enrichment Fellowship, and a fellow of Spirit of Service at ASU.
 I earned my master's degree in Educational Technology at ASU in 2017.
-During my graduate studies, my work has been supported by two NSF research grants, Fulbright scholarship, and ASU merit-based grants, and two NSF research grants through research assistantships.
-I also received multiple ASU and MLFTC outstanding awards for my research in learning sciences and educational technology: Outstanding Research Award (2019), Dissertation Research Award (2020), Doctoral Research Mini-Grant (2020), and Educational Leadership and Policy Studies Fellowship Award.
+During my graduate studies, my work has been supported by Fulbright scholarship, ASU merit-based grants, and two NSF research grants through research assistantships.
+I also received multiple ASU and MLFTC outstanding awards for my research in learning sciences and educational technology: Outstanding Research Award (2019), Dissertation Research Award (2020), Doctoral Research Mini-Grant (2020), and Educational Leadership and Policy Studies Fellowship Award (2019).

 Prior to ASU, I worked in informal education settings teaching in gifted education programs, community-based settings, and digital media.
 I study and write about learning, technology and digital media, equity, and STEM ethics for both academic audiences and public.
 I earned my bachelor’s degree at the Hebrew University of Jerusalem in Business Administration and Education.
 My work and experiences are at local and global scales, enabling me to do applied global development research in education and technology design.
 I'm an alumna of several international fellowships in citizen media, technology, justice, and education, including: Soliya Fellowship, Transparency International Activate, Global Entrepreneurship Summer School, and Transitional Justice Fellowship in Law School at the Hebrew University.
 Most recently, I have been selected to participate in a research sprint program on digital self-determination hosted by the Digital Asia Hub (DAH) in collaboration with the Berkman Klein Center at Harvard University and the Global Network of Internet & Society Centers.